 They can also be created through the interaction of different chemicals in the products.
 An example is the reaction of Cocamide DEA with some preservatives in personal care products.
 This reaction results in the formation of carcinogenic nitrosamines.

-In 2012 the Silent Spring Institute published their study of the endocrine disruptors and asthma-related chemicals detected in 213 samples of 50 different products.
-They found 55 different compounds, many of which were not on the label.
-For instance, in the body lotion samples that were tested, they found the endocrine disruptor BPA.
+The Silent Spring Institute published their study of the endocrine disruptors and asthma-related chemicals detected in 213 samples of 50 different products.
+In the body lotion samples they tested, they found the endocrine disruptor BPA.
 It’s very possible that BPA ended up in the lotion because it leached from the plastic lotion bottles.

 You can safely and effectively moisturize your skin using organic body lotions made with plants, like shea and cocoa butter and coconut, grapeseed and jojoba oil.
 And there are lots of options available, whether you want to buy or make your own.

-Whatever recipe you use, store the cream in small glass jars.
+Whatever recipe you use, store the cream in small glass jars or metal tins.
 Because every time you put your fingers in your jar you're introducing bacteria to your lotion, which will reduce shelf life.
 Also, keep in mind that any recipe that uses water will decrease shelf life because water is a breeding ground for bacteria.

 Unlike hair dyes, where all the benefits of the most toxic types are not found in the more natural and less toxic options, organic body lotion and cream gives you all the benefits without the health risks.
 To reduce your exposure to endocrine disruptors, skin absorbing enhancers and carcinogenic contaminants, consider giving these plant-based lotions a try.
 Your skin will thank you.